By Mr Hull's Movie Guides

 ⚠️ Things to be aware of:

-• Violence: Two factions are at war throughout the movie.
+- Violence: Two factions are at war throughout the movie.
 Characters brandish knives, swords, and muskets.
-Three people are shot, one fatally, though no blood or wounds are shown.
-John Smith is imprisoned and faces execution in a climactic scene.
-A man nearly drowns during a storm at sea.
+Three people are shot, one fatally, with no blood or wounds shown.
+John Smith faces execution in a climactic scene.

-• Language: Indigenous people are repeatedly referred to using derogatory terms including 'dirty savages,' 'filthy heathens,' and 'injun.'
-These terms also appear in song.
-The frequency of this language, particularly in the song 'Savages,' may be upsetting for some students.
+- Language: Indigenous people are repeatedly referred to using derogatory terms including 'dirty savages' and 'injun,' including in song lyrics.

 How My Movie Guide Helps You Teach It